higgicd/higgicd.github.io/index.md

 # What's New

 <img align="left" src="https://higgicd.github.io/assets/img/Fig1.jpg" height="250" title="TOD_Toronto"/>
 Our paper *Rapid transit, transit-oriented development, and the contextual sensitivity of land value uplift in Toronto* was recently published in *Urban Studies*.
-This paper examines the land value uplift effects associated with accessibility to rapid transit in different transit-oriented development contexts.
+Using real estate transaction data and spatial econometric methods, this paper examines the land value uplift effects associated with accessibility to rapid transit in different transit-oriented development contexts.
 Paper available at DOI [10.1177/0042098017712680](https://doi.org/10.1177/0042098017712680)